Phil McGuinness

 Phil McGuinness (born 30 May 1971) is a former award-winning Australian rules footballer who played for Glenelg and Port Adelaide in the South Australian National Football League (SANFL).

-He began his career at Glenelg in 1991 and switched to Port Adelaide in 1996.
+McGuinness began his career at Glenelg in 1991 and switched to Port Adelaide in 1996.
 McGuinness was quite successful in that club's Best and Fairest, being runner-up in 1999 and then in 2000 winning the award.

-He is the brother of former Adelaide Crows captain Tony McGuinness.
+McGuiness is the brother of former Adelaide Football Club captain Tony McGuinness.